10up/10up-experience/README.md

 Filters how many log items to store.
 Items are stored in array saved to the options table.
 Default is 500.

+- `tenup_experience_environment_type_label`

+Filters the label showing the environment type in the admin bar.

 #### Constants

 - `TENUP_DISABLE_ACTIVITYLOG`